Ogonek: Example in Lithuanian

+Example in Elfdalian

-"Ja, eð war įe plåg að gęslkallum, dar eð war slaik uondlostjyner i gęslun."
+Ja, eð war įe plåg að gęslkallum, dar eð war slaik uondlostjyner i gęslun.

 — Vikar Margit Andersdotter, I fäbodlivet i gamla tider.

 Values

 Nasalization

 The use of the ogonek to indicate nasality is common in the transcription of the indigenous languages of the Americas.
 This usage originated in the orthographies created by Christian missionaries to transcribe these languages.
 Later, the practice was continued by Americanist anthropologists and linguists who still, to the present day, follow this convention in phonetic transcription (see Americanist phonetic notation).

 The ogonek is also used to indicate a nasalized vowel in Polish, academic transliteration of Proto-Germanic, Old Church Slavonic, Navajo, Western Apache, Chiricahua, Tłįchǫ Yatiì, Slavey, Dëne Sųłiné and Elfdalian.
 In Polish, ę is nasalized e; however, ą is nasalized o, not a, because of a vowel shift: ą, originally a long nasal a, turned into a short nasal o when the distinction in vowel quantity disappeared.